 How do I apply for a grant for my organisation?

 All applications for Impact Fund grants are managed through SmartyGrants.
 You can start your application on the SmartyGrants website.

-As a starting point, learn more about writing great grants in this short animation as part of our Grant-Writing Video Series.
+Learn more about writing great grants in this short animation as part of our Australian Volunteers Program Grant-Writing Series.

-My organisation is not disability/gender/inclusion focused.
+My organisation is not disability or gender or inclusion focused.
 Do I have to answer the mandatory questions about inclusion?